 Salmon Poisoning Disease

-Speaking of fish ... if your dog is playing in or around the salmon-containing waters of the Pacific Northwest of the US or in British Columbia, Canada, you’ll want to keep a close eye and prevent them from gobbling up any salmon that may have found their way onto the shores.
-This is because salmon, and other salmonid fish (incl. trout, char, and others), in these parts of North America can contain a type of bacteria and a parasitic fluke (a kind of worm) that can cause a condition in dogs* (not-very-creatively) called salmon poisoning disease (SPD).
+Speaking of fish, if your dog is playing in or around the salmon-containing waters of the Pacific Northwest of the US (Washington, Oregon, northern California) or in British Columbia, Canada (southern Vancouver Island), you’ll want to keep a close eye and prevent them from gobbling up any salmon that may have found their way onto the shores.
+This is because salmon, and other salmonid fish (incl. trout, char, and others), in these parts of North America, can contain a parasitic fluke (a kind of a worm) called Nanophyetus salmicola.
+This fluke is generally harmless to dogs.
+However, if the fluke is infected with a bacteria called Neorickettsia helminthoeca and your dog ingests raw or undercooked salmon*, it can cause a condition in dogs (not-very-creatively) called salmon poisoning disease (SPD).